4MarkusMarkus/tender-monorepo/packages/contracts/README.md

 ### Run Coverage Report for Tests

-`npm run coverage`
+`yarn coverage`

 Notes:

- - running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `npx buidler clean` followed by `npm run build` before re-running tests
+ - running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `npx buidler clean` followed by `yarn build` before re-running tests
  - the branch coverage is 75%

 ### Deploy to Ethereum

 Create/modify network config in `buidler.config.ts` and add API key and private key, then run:

-`npx buidler run --network rinkeby scripts/deploy.ts`
+`yarn buidler run --network rinkeby scripts/deploy.ts`

 ### Verify on Etherscan

 Add Etherscan API key to `buidler.config.ts`, then run:

-`npx buidler verify-contract --contract-name Counter --address <DEPLOYED ADDRESS>`
+`yarn buidler verify-contract --contract-name Counter --address <DEPLOYED ADDRESS>`

 ## Enhancement Wish List